OluseunAkintayo/overwatch/README.md

 The reporting module lets you see sales report per transaction.
 You may double-click on each item to see transaction details or use the view button (more reporting features coming soon).

 ### Tech Stack
-This app ia powered by the following:
+This app is powered by the following tech stack:

 	- React (with Material UI component library)
 	- Node